Siziksu/AndroidIntentLauncher/README.md

 Example of how to launch an Intent from another application using Permissions and sending data to it.

-This example needs to have installed my other example [AndroidIntents] (https://github.com/Siziksu/AndroidIntents).
+This example needs to have installed my other example [AndroidIntents](https://github.com/Siziksu/AndroidIntents).

 ## Screenshots